dozjs/doz/documentation/index.md

 **Since 1.5.0**

-Doz provide you two way for add reusable functions to components:
+Doz provides to you two-way for add reusable functions to components:

 #### Global mixin
 The functions are available for every component.